 - For homeowners that have gas furnaces, It’s a great idea to have your gas company fill up the tank before the fall and winter months.
 Gas is much cheaper in the summertime.
 Don’t get caught in a situation where you are unable to schedule a refill in time for the colder weather.

 - Check your thermostats!
 Switch from cooling to heating and by setting the temperature a couple of degrees higher than normal.
-If you don’t hear any heat kick on within a minute, pull off the cover of your HVAC system to check for any obstructions.
+If you don’t hear any heat kick on within a minute, pull off the cover of your heating & air conditioning system to check for any obstructions.
 If it’s still not working, you could check the furnace fan, blower, and heat pump before calling a professional.

 - Inspect and clean the heat exchanger.
 A trained professional furnace technician should be called out to clean and vacuum out your heat exchanger once a year.
 They will also check for cracks, which could lead to dangerous carbon monoxide leaks that would put you and your family at risk if left unchecked.